UW-Hydro/bmorph/docs/bias_correction.rst

 Independent Bias Correction: Univariate (IBC_U)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Univariate Independent Bias Correction (IBC_U) is considered the traditional bias correction method implemented here as described in `EDCDFm`_.
+Univariate Independent Bias Correction (IBC_U) is considered the traditional bias correction method implemented here as described in the EDCDFm section above.
 This method can only be performed at sites with reference data, which is useful when gauge sites can measure flows but does not guarantee spatially consistent corrections amongst a series of gauge sites.

-Workflow functions : `bmorph.core.workflows.apply_annual_bmorph`_, `bmorph.core.workflows.apply_interval_bmorph`_
+Workflow function : `bmorph.core.workflows.apply_bmorph`_

 .. code:: ipython3